rocicorp/replicache/README.md

 ## Client Sync

-The client invokes the `sync` API on the Replicache Server, passing any pending mutations and the last confirmed `TransactionID` it has, along with the corresponding `checksum`.
+The client invokes the `sync` API on the Replicache Server, passing its own ClientID, any pending mutations and the last confirmed `TransactionID` it has, along with the corresponding `checksum`.

 The Replicache Server applies the mutations (using `Server Push`), then obtains and stores a new snapshot (using `Server Pull`).